 The User Profile can be found in different portions of the screen, depending on which device you're using.
 In a web browser on your computer, you'll find it at the very bottom of the navigation along the left side of the screen.
-Click your initials, name, or photo, then select Profile and Settings.
+Click your initials, name, or photo, then select Profile.

 Though, on smaller screen devices, like your Apple or Android phones, you may need to first click the (...)
 More icon first, then locate your Profile or Settings.
 Here's an example.

 Regardless of which device you choose to use, you'll have full control over changing any of your profile field values or account settings.
 When making changes, be sure to click Save at the top of the screen when you're finished.

 Saving your eSignature to your OnBoard Profile

 Near the bottom of the Profile page on your mobile device, you'll have the chance to store an eSignature to use later.
 This can be useful if your Administrator allows saved signatures to be applied to eSignature actions as they are required.
 To save your signature, scroll to the bottom of the Profile, and click either Signature or Initials to begin capturing.
 Make your signature on the line, then click Done!

 Select Settings to control some aspects about the authentication process, notification options, and more.
 Below is a description of what can be found on the OnBoard mobile application, but please keep in mind that not all of these options will appear if you're using a device that does not support the feature.
 (Example: Touch ID settings will not appear on devices that do not have a biometric sensor, or if viewing Settings from a web browser on a computer.)